SirDap/tripodvideoninja/_drafts/2016-01-08-quest-for-media-management.markdown

 layout: post
 title:  "The Quest for Media Management"
 date:   2016-01-08 18:15:56 -0500
-categories: organization metadata
+categories: storage
 ---
 * TOC
 {:toc}

 ### The Dream

-With over ten years of Indian classical music concert footage, I've always dreamt of tagging each file by rāga, tāla, artist, audio/video quality, etc. and quickly pull up footage based on smart bins.
-Looking for śivarañjanī?
+With over twenty years of Indian classical music concert footage, I've always dreamt of tagging each file by rāga, tāla, artist, audio/video quality, etc. and quickly pull up footage based on smart bins.
+Looking for Śivarañjanī?
 No problem.
 Dhrupad?
 Got that too.
 How about all files that need audio synced up?
 Coming right up.

 Yup, the dream.